ashleydavis/rfsd-web-page-eleventy/src/faq.md

 Yes

-Use PayPal to send $16 AUD or more to ashley@codecapers.com.au, then I'll email you the book.
+Use PayPal to send $20 AUD (approx. $13 USD) or more to ashley@codecapers.com.au, then I'll email you the book.

 ## What will I learn?